TheBlockiest/XDRVTools/README.md

 6. **Mirror Events:** Mirrors events in all selected line.
 (Left → Right, Right → Left)
 7. **Mirror Both:** Mirrors both notes and events in the selected lines.
 ---
 8. **Beat / Measure Navigator Dock:** Creates a dock that allows you to easily find a specific beat/measure in the file.
+(Currently assumes that your song is in 4/4.)
 9. **Select Lines**: Expands your current selection to cover the entirety of all contained lines.
 10. **Select Beats**: Expands your current selection to cover the entirety of all contained beats.